Engineering dual-degree program

-The liberal arts approach to engineering education
+A liberal arts approach to engineering education

 Northwestern partners with Washington University in St. Louis in one of the country’s premier 3-2 (and 3-3) engineering programs.
-The Dual Degree Program gives students access to a distinctive education that creates breadth of skill, depth of knowledge and wealth of opportunity.
-Educated at both a liberal arts college and a research university, Dual Degree students are trained as agile learners.
+The dual-degree program gives students access to a distinctive education that creates breadth of skill, depth of knowledge and wealth of opportunity.
+Educated at both a liberal arts college and a research university, dual-degree students are trained as agile learners.
 They graduate prepared to be adept problem-solvers in a complex world where engineers are in desperately short supply.

 Your liberal arts experience will broaden your intellectual perspectives and skills